Kerry G. Johnson: Early life and education

 He was born in Nashville, Tennessee on September 30, 1966.
 He attended Hillsboro Comprehensive High School, Columbus College of Art and Design and Ohio State University in Columbus, Ohio.
 Johnson is a member of Alpha Phi Alpha fraternity.
-He currently resides in Columbia, Maryland with his wife, Tawanda W. Johnson, a public relations executive along with their daughter and son.
+He currently resides in Columbia, Maryland.

 Career

+Other career milestones include his role as a senior graphic designer at Johns Hopkins University in Baltimore, Maryland and working as an adjunct professor at the Maryland Institute College of Art (MICA) also located in Baltimore.

+He has worked for various news outlets including: